Arrivals and Residence Information

 Artists' Lounges and Kitchen Facilities

-There are two lounge spaces on campus with kitchen facilities to prepare food.
 It is your responsibility to tidy up; please clean all dishes and label food items with your name and expiration date.
-Please note: There is no alcohol consumption permitted in any open lounge or kitchen.
+Please note: there is no alcohol consumption permitted in any open lounge or kitchen.

 Banff Centre is located on the side of a mountain.
 Our site does present some challenges to people with limited mobility.
 There is ramp access to most buildings.
 Wheelchair or scooter access routes are shown on the campus map.
 Some bedrooms have been adapted for wheelchair access.